Geometry Explorer can easily be used to access Web-based

 Help system consists of a series of inter-linked Web pages that are

 via the built-in browser.
 (You do not need to be

 to the Internet to use the Help system.)

 Non-Euclidean geometry can easily be explored using Geometry Explorer.
-Constructions can be carried out in a Euclidean or Non-Euclidean (Poincare model) environment using the same user interface.
+Constructions can be carried out in a Euclidean or non-Euclidean (Hyperbolic, Elliptic, or Spherical Geometry) environment using the same user interface.
 Almost all actions that apply in the Euclidean environment can be carried out in the non-Euclidean environment (with a few important exceptions that depend on the parallel postulate).

 Fractal geometry can be explored using turtle graphics and grammatical descriptions of fractals.
 In turtle graphics, one controls a "turtle" on the screen by telling it to move, draw, rotate, change color, etc. Grammar-based descriptions of fractals encapsulate a fractal's structure by sentences of symbols.
 These sentences can then be interpreted as a series of turtle actions.